yanch2116/CDBA/Readme.md

 ## Something about Blender

-If you're not familiar with Blender, I've placed a [blender project](/blender/Beta.blend) in the resources folder to help you.All you need to do is open it and follow [Steps](#steps) to achieve the effect shown in the Demo.(It's better to know something about animation in Blender.)
+If you're not familiar with Blender, I've upload a [blender project](/blender/Beta.blend) to help you.All you need to do is open it and follow [Steps](#steps) to achieve the effect shown in the Demo.(It's better to know something about animation in Blender.)

 If you need a video background in the demo, select Compositing in the top menu bar, click Open Clip in the Movie Clip, and select your video.